Looking For Something Florida Keys Related?

 Florida Keys race officials were forced to make what many believed to be the unthinkable, and even for some, the unforgivable decision.
 The 7MB race was called off - the first time in it's history.
 It was however, the only decision that could have been made.

-Mother nature willing, the 2014 Seven Mile Bridge Run is scheduled for Saturday April 5.
+Mother nature and COVID-19 restrictions will determine the race's fate.
+Currently the 2023 Seven Mile Bridge Run is scheduled for Saturday, April 1.

 Seven Mile Bridge Run Courtesy of YouTube and digitalisland